• Skip to primary navigation

 INSTRUCTIONS

-Instructions for the Mayo or Yogurt Base
+Instructions for the Mayonnaise or Yogurt Based Tzatziki

 • Peel and mince the garlic (1 or 2 cloves depending on the size and how garlicky you like your tzatziki).
 Chop the dill (and parsley if using).

-Instructions for the Cashew Base Option
+Instructions for the Cashew Based Tzatziki

 NOTES

-Lemon juice: Use freshly squeeze lemons, white or apple cider vinegar for the tanginess.
+• Lemon juice: Use freshly squeeze lemons, white or apple cider vinegar for the tanginess.

-Storage: Keep refrigerated in a jar for up to 5 days.
+• Storage: Keep refrigerated in a jar for up to 4-5 days.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.